 Before college ball, Garey was a star player here in Irvine at University High.
 He led the Trojans to the 2001 Pacific Coast League title in his senior season.

 He was named the Pacific Coast League’s MVP, the Irvine City co-MVP, second team all-CIF and second team all-Orange County.
 Garey broke the Orange County record for three-pointers in a season with 145 his senior season and he tied the record for three-pointers in a game with 11.

-Garey, who has his Master’s degree from Concordia University, was recently married and lives in Aliso Viejo.
+Garey, who has his Master’s degree from Concordia University, and his wife Sarah live in Aliso Viejo.